Why Leadership Development Planning is Important and How to Create a Leadership Development Plan

 It’s very likely you’re already using a measure of competency in performance management, you might just not have formalised the language.
 A glimpse of the Learning and Performance Institute (LPI) Capability Map shows how performance looks different when competency is added in the mix.

 Self assessment and performance reviews are the best methods for understanding competency.
-Managers will know the skills and behaviours needed in a role, and how well an employee is performing compared to the needs of the position.
+Managers will know the capabilities needed in a role, and how well an employee is performing compared to the needs of the position.
 On the flip side, competency gives employees the context in which to evaluate their skills application—which leads to less biased and more accurate self assessment.

 You’re diving for capability gaps here.
 These will determine the training needed for each personal leadership development plan.